syntax-tree/hast-util-classnames/readme.md

 ## API

-This package exports the following identifiers: `classnames`.
+This package exports the identifier `classnames`.
 There is no default export.

 ### `classnames(node, …conditionals)`